Trump Pleads Not Guilty In 2020 Georgia Election Case

 Trump, the front-runner in the 2024 Republican presidential primary, has been indicted in four criminal cases – two by the Justice Department, and two by state prosecutors in New York and Georgia, seperately.
 The Georgia case is the fourth criminal case to be brought against him.

-Trump has criticized the cases against him as part of a politically motivated attempt to keep him from recapturing the White House. ■ Author
+Trump has criticised the cases against him as part of a politically motivated attempt to keep him from recapturing the White House.– NNN-XINHUA

 Legal Disclaimer: